ridmeh/VehcileDetection/README.md

 Vehicle and Non-vehicle

 https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip

 https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip

 http://www.gti.ssr.upm.es/data/Vehicle_database.html

 http://www.cvlibs.net/datasets/kitti/

 https://github.com/udacity/self-driving-car/tree/master/annotations

 ## 2 Data Analysis:
 Data for var

+## 2 Challanges:
+1. HOG Feature selection

+3. Timing: Getting accuracy with-in limited time.

+## 2 Improvements:
+1. Sliding Window : Experiment if it can be used with other objects on road on given image.
+Like identify Trees, Pedestrians, Trucks etc.
+2. Real-Time: Experiment if we can use this on real time basis.
+How much lag would it be before cars are getting recogonized.

 ### Histogram of Oriented Gradients (HOG)